Great white pelican: Breeding

 The breeding season commences in April or May in temperate zones, is essentially all year around in Africa, and runs February through April in India.
 Large numbers of these pelicans breed together in colonies.
 Nest locations vary: some populations make stick nests in trees but a majority, including all those that breed in Africa, nest exclusively in scrapes on the ground lined with grass, sticks, feathers, and other material.

 The female can lay from 1 to 4 eggs in a clutch, with two being the average.
 Incubation takes 29 to 36 days.
 The chicks are naked when they hatch but quickly sprout blackish-brown down.
 The young are cared for by both parents.
 The colony gathers in "pods" around 20 to 25 days after the eggs hatch.
 The young fledge at 65 to 75 days of age.
 Around 64% of young successful reach adulthood, attaining sexual maturity at 3 to 4 years of age.

 Predators

 Predators of the pelicans' eggs and chicks include mammalian animals like foxes, gulls, frigatebirds, crows, skuas, African fish eagles (Haliaeetus vocifer), and marabou storks (Leptoptilos crumenifer).
 The adults have few predators on land other than humans and has no marine predator.
-However, in some rigeons of Africa, terrestrial predation occurs at night while roosting, caused by jackals, hyenas and lions.
+However, in some regions of Africa, terrestrial predation occurs at night while roosting, caused by jackals, hyenas and lions.
 Additionally, crocodiles, especially Nile crocodiles reportedly taken swimming pelicans.